Accelerated Online Associate Degree Programs

 A typical online associate program is 60 credits and takes about two years to complete.
 They mostly come as associate of arts (AA) or associate of science (AS) degrees.

 Are you planning to pursue a degree in the science, technology, engineering, and math (STEM) fields?
-An associate of science degree may be the best pathway, allowing you to cover as many STEM prerequisites as possible to transfer into bachelor’s programs.
+An AS degree may be the best pathway, allowing you to cover as many STEM prerequisites as possible to transfer into bachelor’s programs.

-An accelerated associate degree takes those 60 credits and condenses them into a single year — so you’ll likely be focused on coursework and assignments year-round without many long breaks.
+An accelerated associate degree takes those 60 credits and condenses them into as little as a single year — so you’ll likely be focused on coursework and assignments year-round without many long breaks.

-These programs can be a good option if you are employed part time or can pause working entirely, since most of your time will be spent studying.
+These programs can be a good option if you are employed part-time or can pause working entirely, since you’ll spend most of your time studying.

 Some of the biggest online universities don’t offer online associate degrees.
 And if they do, they aren’t accelerated programs.
 However, some, like Purdue Global, offer self-paced associate programs that could be a good option for you.